manolitto/openvlex2/bases/README.md

 #### Option 1: Magnetic OpenLOCK Bases - upper and lower parts glued together

-If you are new to FDM printing or your slicer/printer does not support printing with a pause, follow this instructions for printing two parts that have to be glued together after inserting the magnets:
+If you are new to FDM printing or your slicer/printer does not support printing with a pause, follow these instructions for printing two parts that have to be glued together after inserting the magnets:

 1. Print one lower part and one upper part of your chosen size.